paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/give_me_5.markdown

 As it turned out, the success of the retuning campaign led to Channel 5 using the same identity on screen, with only a minor modification to the logo, simplifying it to one slightly thicker circle for better clarity on screen.
 However, Channel 5's first selection of idents was a mixed bag and didn't seem to match the vivid pre-launch campaign.
 Many consisted of manipulations of the 5 logo and the word five, as well as involving images of flowers, drops of water and clouds -- somewhat American in flavour.

-{% figure caption:"Figure 15: A sequence from one of the first idents for Channel 5" class:"u-abreast" %}
+{% include figure.html
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-15a.png" alt="Still from original Channel 5 ident set, 1997" %}
+  src="articles/dissertation/figure-15a.png,articles/dissertation/figure-15b.png,articles/dissertation/figure-15c.png,articles/dissertation/figure-15d.png"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-15b.png" alt="Still from original Channel 5 ident set, 1997" %}
+  preset="thumbnail"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-15c.png" alt="Still from original Channel 5 ident set, 1997" %}
+  caption="Figure 15: A sequence from one of the first idents for Channel 5"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-15d.png" alt="Still from original Channel 5 ident set, 1997" %}
+%}

-{% endfigure %}
+{% include figure.html

-{% figure caption:"Figure 16: Four separate stills from other idents from the set" class:"u-abreast" %}
+  src="articles/dissertation/figure-16a.png,articles/dissertation/figure-16b.png,articles/dissertation/figure-16c.png,articles/dissertation/figure-16d.png"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-16a.png" alt="Still from original Channel 5 ident set, 1997" %}
+  preset="thumbnail"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-16b.png" alt="Still from original Channel 5 ident set, 1997" %}
+  caption="Figure 16: Four separate stills from other idents in the set"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-16c.png" alt="Still from original Channel 5 ident set, 1997" %}
+%}

-{% include image.html preset="thumbnail" src="articles/dissertation/figure-16d.png" alt="Still from original Channel 5 ident set, 1997" %}
+{% include figure.html
-{% endfigure %}
+  src="articles/dissertation/figure-17.png"

-{% figure caption:"Figure 17: Channel 5 constantly displays its logo on screen" class:"u-pull-right" %}
+  preset="thumbnail"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-17.png" alt="Close up of Channel 5 'DOG'" %}
+  caption="Figure 17: Channel 5 constantly displays its logo on screen" class="u-pull-right"
-{% endfigure %}
+%}

 As a sign of things to come, Channel 5 controversially launched with a DOG (Digital Onscreen Graphic) -- the channels logo constantly displayed in the top left hand corner of the screen.
 A device heavily used on cable and satellite channels, this was new to terrestrial viewers and irritated them.
 It was decided to use such a device so that people could find the new channel, but only served to irritate them.
 However it still remains today, yet with a higher level of transparency than when first seen.